dialvarezs/dialvarezs/README.md

 ### Hey!
 I'm Diego

-I'm a bioinformatician / software developer specialized in building Nextflow pipelines and tools in Python, R, and Rust.
-Love automating things and creating nice visualizations and beautiful documents.
-Advocate for open science and reproducible research.
+I'm a bioinformatician / software developer specialized in building Nextflow pipelines and doing data analysis in Python and R. I love automating things and creating nice visualizations and beautiful documents.
+I’m a strong advocate for open science and reproducible research.

 When I'm not exploring genomic data, I'm probably doing some web development with Litestar/FastAPI and Vue/Nuxt, or tinkering with Linux systems.